good-loop/doc/pages/jobs/product-ux-lead.md

 We don't need you to have experience in all of these!
 Just let us know which ones you have:

-* Graphic design
 * Data visualisation
 * User-profiling
+* Graphic design
 * Programming
 * Html + css
 * Relevant qualifications
 * Knowledge of advertising and marketing
 * Experience working as part of a start-up
-* Business experience
+* Business experience, especially entrepeneurship
-* Volunteer work, or any other example of working towards a better world
+* Volunteer work, or other examples of working towards a better world

 ## About You